dmentipl/plonk/docs/source/overview.rst

 writes text files with the suffix :code:`.ev`.
 These files are output every time step rather than at the frequency of the snapshot files.

-The Plonk :py:class:`Evolution` class encapsulates this data.
+We store this data in pandas DataFrames.
 Use :py:meth:`load_ev` to instantiate.

 .. code-block:: pycon